 Only special receiving blankets are used

 A popular baby shower gift is a receiving blanket, which is a small, lightweight blanket used for swaddling your baby.
-But there will be no point in gifting Meghan and Harry with receiving blankets, as royal babies have theirs made by G.H.
+But there was no point in gifting Meghan and Harry with receiving blankets, as royal babies have theirs made by G.H.
 Hurt & Son, which has been making all royal receiving blankets for the past century.
 Although when Prince George was born, he was famously introduced to the world in an Aden + Anais swaddle.
+Don’t miss these 19 official portraits of the royal family.

 Forget home birth

-Having spent her share of time in Hollywood, Meghan Markle could be forgiven if she sometimes thinks about what it would be like to give birth at home or even in a bathtub.
-But it’s not happening.
+Having spent her share of time in Hollywood, Meghan Markle could be forgiven if she sometimes thought about what it would be like to give birth at home or even in a bathtub.
+But it didn’t happen.
 Ironically, home birth was the way of the royals for far longer than it was the way of the general public, continuing all the way until the birth of Prince William in 1982 (Wills was the first royal heir to be born in a hospital).
-However, ever since then, the protocol is to deliver at St. Mary’s Hospital, in the Lindo Wing.
+However, ever since then, the tradition is to deliver at St. Mary’s Hospital, in the Lindo Wing.
 Since Meghan and Harry wanted to keep their birth much more private than other royal births, she had Archie at London’s Portland Hospital.
 She was taken there in private so no one would know that she was in labor.
-Here are 13 other royal rules Meghan Markle must follow now.
+Here are 13 other royal rules Meghan Markle doesn’t have to follow anymore.

 Even when Kate Middleton had wanted to give birth at home in the Palace, it was not to be.
 The reason?
-Royal commentator Richard Fitzwilliams told the Express that “the photos on the hospital steps of St Mary’s are a way of connecting with the public at large at a happy time.”
+Royal commentator Richard Fitzwilliams told the Express that “the photos on the hospital steps of St. Mary’s are a way of connecting with the public at large at a happy time.”
 And even if a royal baby were born elsewhere (say, in the case of an emergency, as was the case with Sophie, Countess of Wessex, in 2003), “an immediate photocall would have to be arranged if paparazzi didn’t get a ‘traditional one.'”
 But, as expected, Meghan did things a little differently.
 They didn’t show Archie to the world until two days after he was born during a quick meeting with the media at Windsor Castle.
-Don’t miss these 19 official portraits of the royal family.

 But first, tell the Queen